HenriRa/tes1/README.md

 cd tes1
 ```
 2. Set up the database (will be noted afer MySQL implementation!)
-- ***Currently, the use of an in-memory H2 database is implemented for the sake of simplicity, and portability.***
+- ***Currently, the use of an in-memory H2 database is implemented for the sake of simplicity and portability.***

 ### Running the Application
 1. Build the application using Maven: